Oithe/FizzBuzz-Program-With-Python/README.md

 End number is the last range.

 For example, if we give initial number as 1 and the end number as 15.
-The out put will be as below.
+The output will be as below.

 1